fboender/mcplayeredit/README.txt

     - Unpack mcplayeredit-0.1.tar.gz with something like 7zip.
     - Navigate to the mcplayeredit folder
     - Double click the 'mcplayeredit.py' file.

+MacOS X:

+    - ?

+Make sure you are not playing the World in Minecraft before loading the level in MCPlayerEdit, or your chances will not take effect.
+You can modify a world with Minecraft closed, waiting on the main screen or when playing another World.

+You do not have to close MCPlayerEdit after editing a world, but if you have played the world in Minecraft, please issue a `reload` before making any changes.

 Some usage examples: